-Students who have completed, or are about to complete, a Bachelor's degree in Informatics/Computer Science, Mathematics (with Informatics as a minor) or a related subject are eligible to apply.
+Students who have completed, or are about to complete, a Bachelor's degree in Informatics/Computer Science are eligible to apply.

-We will compare your transcript to the curriculum of the corresponding Bachelor's program of TUM - B.Sc.
-Informatics or B.Sc.
-Mathematics.
-If your Bachelor's program did not cover the main subjects of the respective study program, you cannot be admitted to the Master's program.
+We will check your transcript for equivalence with the curriculum of the BSc.
+Informatics of TUM.
+If your Bachelor's program did not cover equivalent subjects, you cannot be admitted to the Master's program.
 The academic qualification is the most important criteria for us.
 Missing academic qualification cannot be compensated by working experience.

 - IN0007 Fundamentals of Algorithms and Data Structures